woutervh-/timed-memoize/README.md

 * `options` (default: `{}`):
     An object with the following options:
     * `timeout` (default: `0`):
     The amount of time in milliseconds to keep the function's return value in cache for.
+Keeps values indefinitely for `timeout = -1`.
     * `hot` (default: `true`):
     If enabled, keeps track of when the last call to the function was made (with the arguments supplied); it then makes sure the cache is kept for an additional `timeout` amount of time.
     This helps keeping the cache alive for frequently used values.
     * `resolver` (default: `args => args`):
     A function that accepts a single array and transforms it into a key.
     The returned key can be anything that can be used as a key in standard JavaScript objects.
+    Not used when `one = true`.
     * `discardUndefined` (default: `false`):
     If the underlying function returns `undefined`, then don't cache the value and re-evaluate the function on the next call.
+    * `one` (default: false)
+    Only ever remember one value.
+    When the memoized function is repeatedly called with the same arguments, the cache will hit and the underlying function is not called.
+    When the memoized function is called with different arguments, the cache will miss and a new value is cached by calling the underlying function.
+    Note: the arguments are checked shallowly for equality.

  Returns a function that can be invoked like the underlying function, but returns cached results.